SheepTester/uxdy/webreg-scraping/README.md

 In `PERSON_FULL_NAME`, the name itself (last name, first name then middle initial) is 35 characters long, but `PERSON_FULL_NAME` is longer than that.
-The padded name is followed by a semicolon (`;`) then the PID, starting with an A.
+The padded name is followed by a semicolon (`;`) then the PID, starting with an A (or S, in the case of Michael Raymond Landry, instructor of SP22 SIO 299 079 with PID S46778142).
 Here's an example of a class with multiple instructors:

 ```json
 {